 Refunds:

 Because many of the camp expenses are paid months before camp begins, Oakcrest is unable to provide refunds.
 If a camper is unable to attend camp after she has registered, the stake leader may be able to help her find a replacement.
-She may also elect to come on another open week.
-All changes and replacements must be made no later than two weeks before the beginning of her scheduled week.
-Oakcrest will not accept last minute registrations or replacements on busing day.
+The camper may also elect to come on another open week.
+All changes and replacements must be finalized no less than two weeks before the beginning of her scheduled week.
+There are no last-minute registrations or replacements allowed on busing day.

 Registration Information:

-- Signature Form: All campers (including 16 to 18-year-old buddies) must download, read, and sign the Signature Form, indicating that they have read and understand the Oakcrest policies located under the Policies tab on the website.
-The Signature Form must be signed by the camper, parent/guardian, and the camper’s bishop.
+• Signature Form: All campers (including 16 to 18 year old buddies) must download, read, and sign the Signature Form, indicating that they have read and understand the Oakcrest policies.
+These forms must be signed by the camper, parent, and the camper’s bishop.
+Non-member campers living in your stake boundaries must also have a signature form containing all three signatures.
 The Signature Form can be downloaded from the website under the Forms tab.
-Please give this form to your ward or stake leader before Registration Day in March.
+Stake leaders gather these forms from all campers in their stake and turn them in on Registration Day.
+The Signature Forms of roommates should be stapled together before turning them in on Registration Day.

 Roommates: